tk-notes/blog/fun-with-dates/README.md

 new Date(); // 2020-04-05T18:58:45
 ```

 But it would be great to return the beginning of the day.
-We could simply pass the day, month, and year to the `Date` and it will generates this for us.
+We could simply pass the day, month, and year to the `Date` and it will generate this for us.

 ```typescript
 const today = (): Date => {